GoogleCloudPlatform/config-validator/docs/user_guide.md

 The schema of the <code><em>parameters</em></code> field is defined in the constraint template, using the
 [OpenAPI V3](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#schemaObject)
 schema.
-This is the same validation schema in Kubernetes' custom resource definition.
+This is the same validation schema in Kubernetes's custom resource definition.
 Every template contains a <code><em>validation</em></code> section that looks like the following: